Keyfactor/keyfactor-go-client-sdk/v11/docs/KeyfactorWebKeyfactorApiModelsSecurityRoleClaimDefinitionsRoleClaimDefinitionCreationRequest.md

 ### NewKeyfactorWebKeyfactorApiModelsSecurityRoleClaimDefinitionsRoleClaimDefinitionCreationRequest

-`func NewKeyfactorWebKeyfactorApiModelsSecurityRoleClaimDefinitionsRoleClaimDefinitionCreationRequest(claimType CSSCMSCoreEnumsClaimType, claimValue string, providerAuthenticationScheme string, description string, ) *KeyfactorWebKeyfactorApiModelsSecurityRoleClaimDefinitionsRoleClaimDefinitionCreationRequest`
+`func NewKeyfactorWebKeyfactorApiModelsSecurityRoleClaimDefinitionsRoleClaimDefinitionCreationRequest(claimType int32, claimValue string, providerAuthenticationScheme string, description string, ) *KeyfactorWebKeyfactorApiModelsSecurityRoleClaimDefinitionsRoleClaimDefinitionCreationRequest`

 NewKeyfactorWebKeyfactorApiModelsSecurityRoleClaimDefinitionsRoleClaimDefinitionCreationRequest instantiates a new KeyfactorWebKeyfactorApiModelsSecurityRoleClaimDefinitionsRoleClaimDefinitionCreationRequest object
 This constructor will assign default values to properties that have it defined,